EasyCorp/EasyAdminBundle/doc/book/edit-new-configuration.rst

   that contains the entire form field.
 For example, when using the default Bootstrap form theme, this value is applied to the ``<div>`` element which wraps the label, the widget and the error messages of the field.
+* ``permission`` (optional): a string or array defining the role or roles the current user must have to see this form field.
+It's explained later in the :ref:`Security permissions <edit-new-security>` section.
 * ``type`` (optional): the Symfony Form type used to render this field.
 In addition to its fully qualified class name (e.g.
   ``Symfony\Component\Form\Extension\Core\Type\EmailType``), you can also use